 Revised Chinese regulations that brought a lot of changes in clinical trials and product registrations were received with lots of questions.
 If you have got questions that are yet unanswered, you are not alone.
-Many researchers, developers and managers are not sure about one aspect or another on how to comprehend, act or change their ways to meet new requirements in China.
-What could be a better solution about these issues than to ask the Chinese FDA officials directly?
+Many researchers, developers, and managers are not sure about one aspect or another on how to comprehend, act, or change their ways to meet new requirements in China.
+What could be a better solution to these issues than to ask the Chinese FDA officials directly?
 It seems, there could be an opportunity to do so.

 Latest changes in Chinese regulations on clinical trials and product registrations

 The changes in regulations started to appear somewhere in last year.

 We had discussed them in detail in one of our previous articles.

 Apart from clinical trials and product registration-related changes, there were new modifications in medical device regulations as well.

 We are not going to discuss all of those changes here.
 However, some important points about clinical trial regulation changes are as follows.